Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

 For the second example as shown in Fig.(\ref{oto2}), the row $c21$ of $C2$ is inserted into $C1$.
-The row $c21$ and rows above it would change parities as well as the rows above the $c11$.
+The row $c21$ and rows above it of the partition $C2$ would change parities as well as the rows above the $c11$ of the partition $C1$.
 This operation is denoted by down arrow on the left hand side of the algorithms $EE$, leading to a new semisimple \rso \, in the same theory.
 According to Proposition \ref{row-eo}, this operation preserve symbol and corresponds to operation denoted by down arrow on the right hand side of the algorithms $EE$.

+As an application, Proposition \ref{oto} ensure the equality of the number of rigid surface operators on two sides of these algorithms ($S$ duality maps).